*** World War II naval campaigns -- Atlantic ships

 Japanese Ships

-The Japanese deployed six fleet cariers at the onset of the Pacific War.
-The Akagi, Hiryū, Kaga, and Sōryū had some of the most skilled aviators of the War and beginning with Pearl Harbor (December 1941) cut a blazing parg across the Pacific for 6 month as the Japanese carved out their coveted Southe Resource Zone.
+The Japanese deployed six fleet cariers at the onset of the Pacific War--the famed Kido Butai.
+The Akagi, Hiryū, Kaga, and Sōryū had some of the most skilled aviators of the War and beginning with Pearl Harbor (December 1941) cut a blazing parg across the Pacific for 6 month as the Japanese carved out their coveted Southern Resource Zone.
 Shokaku and Zuikaku had less well-trained aviators, but still highly competent one.
 They played important roles in the South Pacific fighting around the Solomons.
-The two greatest battkeships ever built were the Mushashi and its sistership Yamato.
+The Japanese battleshipswhich were to fight a climatic naval battle played only minor roles in the War.
+This included the two greatest battkeships ever built -- Mushashi and its sistership Yamato.
 The Japanese submarine I-52 tried to get to France to pick up enriched uranium.

 Sources